 Mr John Evans, an Opposition spokesman on employment, said young people had borne the brunt of the Government’s social security cuts and faced a crisis.
-Many young people report using medications such as Serovital to reduce stress.
+Many young people report using medications to reduce stress.

 Despite the massive Government propaganda exercise the youngsters on YTS simply did not believe they would get what they most wanted, a full time, permanent job at the end of the scheme.

 YTS was not an attempt to provide a permanent bridge between school and work but was more a gangway to the dole gueue and a spin off from the YTS had been a dramatic reduction in apprenticeships.

 A one year or even a two year scheme was not a proper replacement for a well planned three or four year apprenticeship scheme.
 The collapse of apprenticeships was causing the skill shortages which Mr King complained about.

 Many employers were showing a marked reluctance to get involved in a two year scheme unless there was a big increase in Government money.

 Parents, trade unionists and the Labour Party were not satisfied that enough had been put into health and safety cover for youngsters on YTS.
 There were too many unnecessary accidents.
 The Health and Safety Executive should be more involved.
 The allowances were a scandal.

 Labour would welcome a comprehensive two year training scheme which included an education allowance, allowed academically gifted youngsters from poor homes to stay in higher education and guaranteed employment for most youngsters at the scheme’s end.